tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/02_DSAR_Fulfillment/02_04_DSAR_Fulfillment_Case_Owner_Perform_Task.md

 ![image](../images/02_02_DSAR_Fulfillment_Case_Owner_Menu.jpg)

 The table with the submitted Requests displays.
 Select the Request created in the previous steps.
 In the example below, it is the top Request in the table.
-The red circle next to the Request status indicates that this Request includes at least one Task that is overdue.

 <img src="../images/02_04_DSAR_Fulfillment_Case_Owner_Review_Requests_List.png" width="100%" height="100%">